 The mandatory practical training is very important, since a great deal of the knowledge required by a European patent attorney is gained during this period.
 During this period the candidates must take part in a wide range of activities pertaining to patent applications or patents.

 Only periods of professional activity completed after the required qualifications were obtained are taken into account.
 The training period must be completed at the date of the examination.

 EPO examiners may enrol for the EQE if they have performed the duties of examiner for at least three years.

 The EQE is held once a year, usually end of February/beginning of March.
 A notice indicating the examination dates and the closing dates for enrolment is published in the Official Journal (April of the preceding year).

 d) Examination fee

 The fee payable depends on the number of papers for which the candidate enrols.
-In 2014 the basic fee will be 200 EUR.
+The basic fee is currently 200 EUR.